 If you’re looking for a chemical-free alternative, natural dyes like henna can give you a strong colour (depending on your original shade), without disrupting the hair fibre.

 To help visibly repair the hair, scroll down for our curated product recommendations and hair repair techniques.

+Different types of hair dye can last anywhere between a single day to permanently changing your hair colour.
 There are two main factors that will influence how long your hair dye lasts.
 Firstly, what type (and strength) of colouring treatment you use and secondly: how you maintain your tresses.

 So, how often can you colour your hair?
 With a wash in, wash out technique, the damage to the hair is lessened and allows you more dyeing options without the permanent damage consequences.

-Usually a Halloween-centric option, colour sprays that come from a can coat the hair in a layer of pigment but don’t offer a long-lasting solution.
+Perfect for Halloween, colour sprays that come from a can coat the hair in a layer of pigment but don’t offer a long-lasting solution.
 They usually come out with one wash but – if you have very fair or porous tresses – be warned as they can stain the hair.

 Can you dye your hair twice in one day?
 Yes, if it’s with hair chalk.